 This is where you can enable or disable download types for downloading content in the system.
 You an also select the default page size for a PDF download, and add in a copyright statement if required.

 4. Self signup options and allowed emails

 Here you can set the security policies around what role in the registry has permissions to edit content once it is at a 'locked' state within the registry.
-To learn more about status levels and visibility of content within the registry, visit the Creating and managing registration authorities help page.
+You can also set what role within the registry has permissions to delete unregistered content within the registry.

 6. Once done changing or editing the registry settings, don't forget to save at the bottom of the page.